The Decelerative Leadership Manifesto: How Hyper-Growth Startups Cure Systemic Burnout

 References

-- Harvard Business Review: hbr.org
+- Harvard Business Review: Preventing Burnout Is About Empathy, Not Productivity

 Featured image by Eva Bronzini on Pexels